Reacher (TV series): Filming

-A temporary townscape was built in North Pickering, Ontario to support filming of the show.
+A temporary townscape was built in North Pickering, Ontario to support filming of the first season.
 The entire fictional city of Margrave was built from the ground up in a leased farm field in Ontario.
 Other areas of filming include Toronto, Port Perry and Pickering.
-Principal shooting of season 1 took place between April 15 and July 30, 2021, in Toronto.
-During filming, Ritchson broke a bone in his shoulder which required surgery and tore an abdominal muscle during a fight scene.
+Principal photography of the first season took place between April 15 and July 30, 2021, in Toronto.
+During filming, Ritchson broke a bone in his shoulder, which required surgery.
+He also tore an abdominal muscle during a fight scene.